akshayraichur/akshayraichur/README.md

 # Hi 👋, I am [Akshay Raichur](https://akshayraichur.com)!

 I am a Software Engineer, I love to build software revolving around web, mobile and servers.
-I have a bachelors degree in computer science.
+I have a bachelors degree in computer science, when I am not hooked on to my laptop, I usually like to go out on a bike/car drive, play badminton & take photographs.

 Currently,
 - 🔭 I’m currently working in JavaScript/TypeScript, React, Nodejs & occasionally C++